liwenjun111/SDMGAE/README.md

   </tr>
 </table>

-### 2. CPDB (Graph Structure)
+### 2. PPI network (Graph Structure)
-- CPDB is derived from ConsensusPathDB and is used to construct graph structures, reflecting which genes are connected by edges.
+- PPI network is derived from ConsensusPathDB and is used to construct graph structures, reflecting which genes are connected by edges.
 <table>
   <tr>
     <td>source</td>